The National Texas Longhorn Museum

 It is thought that nearly ten million head of cattle were driven up the trail between 1866-1895.
 By the mid-1880's, cattle numbers on the trail had been greatly reduced due to the construction of railroads.

-Only 11 inches tip to tip.
+Mounted in the 1890's.
+38 inches tip to tip.

 Continue to Horn Gallery - Page 2